Computer Vision on X-ray Data in Industrial Production and Security Applications: A Comprehensive Survey: Performance Comparison

 \subsection{OPIXray}

 The original OPIXray dataset paper \cite{opixray} provides several results for object detection task evaluated using \ac{MAP} at 0.5 \ac{IOU} threshold focusing on the performance of the proposed De-occlusion Attention Module (DOAM).
-In Table \ref{OPIXray}, we report the results for three architectures (SSD, YOLOv3, and FCOS \cite{tian2019fcos}) with and without DOAM.
-FCOS + DOAM obtained the best performance.
+In Table \ref{OPIXray}, we report the results for three architectures (SSD, YOLOv3, and fully-convolution one-stage object detector (FCOS) \cite{tian2019fcos}) with and without DOAM.
+FCOS+DOAM obtained the best performance.

 Compared to other datasets, there appears to be more consistency in the way the OPIXray dataset has been used in the evaluations, and therefore, comparison of results across papers is possible.
 In \cite{S015}, YOLOv4 was evaluated by itself and with different additional modules, namely DOAM, CHR, RGBS, and the proposed FBS.
 The proposed FBS approach achieved the best performance in terms of \ac{MAP} (shown in Table \ref{OPIXray}), $\eta$, and Recall, while DOAM achieved the best performance in terms of precision and F1 metrics.
 In \cite{HiXray}, the authors of the OPIXray dataset paper proposed Lateral Inhibition Module (LIM) and provided some additional results that are reliably comparable with the original OPIXray results.
 The best performance was achieved by YOLOv5 combined with LIM.
 Adaptive Training Sample Selection (ATSS) model \cite{zhang2020bridging} was evaluated in \cite{CLCXray} by itself, with DOAM, and with two proposed Label-aware Mechanisms.
 Lable-aware classification (LAcls) achieved the best performance.
 In \cite{wang2021information}, Cascade R-CNN + Information-exchange Enhanced Feature Pyramid Network (IEFPN) led to the best accuracy in comparison to other implemented methods.